-te if you were a shareholder of record at the close of business on Tuesday, March 19, and postponements ns of business described above may be considered at the Annual Meeting at the time ified above or at any time and date to which the Annual Meeting may be properly oort, which is not part of the proxy soliciting materials, is enclosed if the proxy materials The Annual Report is accessible on the Internet by visiting www.proxyvote.com, if you tice of Internet Availability of Proxy Materials, or previously consented to the electronic erials By order of the Board of Directors, willada
+Our 2023 Annual Report, which is not part of the proxy soliciting materials, is enclosed if the proxy materials were mailed to you.
+The Annual Report is accessible on the Internet by visiting www.proxyvote.com, if you have received the Notice of Internet Availability of Proxy Materials, or previously consented to the electronic delivery of proxy materials.

+By order of the Board of Directors,

+Michael M Dai

-Michael M. Dai Vice President, Associate General Counsel and Secretary 3M Company
+Vice President, Associate General Counsel and Secretary 3M Company